Enraged-Rabbit-Community/ERCF_v2/FAQ.md

 ### Q11.
 Will ERCF V2 work with other non-Voron printers?
 ERCF V2 currently works with most Klipper-based printers.
 The current exceptions are sandboxed builds of Klipper made proprietary by some companies and do not have the ability to add third-party software.
 Consult your product's support pages to see if there are ways to add third-party add ons, which may allow you to install the necessary software for ERCF V2 to work with your printer.

+### Q13.
+I built a V1.1 with the commonly recommended mods (Binky Encoder, Springy Selector, Sturdy Bunny Frame, Triple-Decky Filament Blocks).
+Are any of these parts reused in the final ERCFv2?
+ERCF V2 was built from the ideas and improvements that these V1.1 mods brought to the original ERCF project.
+However, in most cases, the parts are not 100% identical and should not be reused unless specifically noted in the build guide (i.e., Gearbox Motor Arm is the same as the V1.1 part at time of writing).
+The ERCFv2 team cannot guarantee that parts from outside the ERCFv2 repo will match the final V2 parts.
+A notable exception to this is the Triple-Decky C7.0 Filament Block.
+These are the final filament blocks used in ERCFv2 and if you have printed them already you may reuse them!